edwinsummers/doc_tweet/readme.md

 A simple Python script to send daily [#100DaysOfCode](http://www.100daysofcode.com/) status updates.
 It was developed as a simple project for a #100DaysOfCode effort.

+## Setup

+Prior to running, edit 100DoCtweet.py to set the date on which you started your #100DaysOfCode.
+Replace the date in the following line:

+`START_DATE = datetime(2017, 12, 10)`

+with the date you started (order is YYYY, MM, DD).
+For example, if you started your #100DaysOfCode on 27 July 2017, edit the line to read:

+`START_DATE = datetime(2017, 7, 27)`

 ## Usage

 From the command line: